 a bank transaction process.

-When moving the mouse over the node, two editable areas are visualized under the cursor: the node name
+When moving the mouse over the node, two editable areas are visualized under the cursor: the node

-There are certain spelling rules regarding the node name.
-In case of
+There are certain spelling rules

-spelling mistakes, an error message comes up below the field.
+regarding the node name.
+In case of spelling mistakes, an error message comes up below the field.

 Edits to these two fields are accepted by pressing the Enter key.